cpezzato/panda_simulation/README.md

 ## TODO
 - Fine tuning of the controllers (even though the performance are now accettable)
 - Include the camera input for state estimation (now the sensor is simulated using noisy data from the DK)
-- Add fault detection (for these we need the dynamic model of the robot)
+- Fault detection (for these we need the dynamic model of the robot)

 ## Description

 Repository for the dynamic simulation of the Franka Emika Panda robot arm in Gazebo using Active Inference.
-This repository contains 5 packages:
+This repository contains 4 packages:

 - *franka_description*: it contains the description of the robot
-- *franka_gazebo*: definition of the world with aruco markers
 - *panda_control*: the package contains the active inference controller and a model reference adaptive controller for comparison
 - *panda_simulation*: package for launching the simulation loading a jointEffortController for each joint
 - *aruco_ros*: ROS wrapper for using ArUco libraries